Influence of atomic modeling on electron capture and shaking processes: Theoretical methods

-It is clear that this method for determining the atomic wave functions is inconsistent: first, because the nucleus is a spherical charge distribution while Kotochigova's modeling is for a point charge nucleus; second, because no correlations are present in the adjusted Coulomb potential.
-On the contrary, the model described below is totally consistent.
-A specific version of the BetaShape code has been developed for using its wave functions as input, read from external files together with the energies and electronic configuration.
+On the contrary, the model outlined in the present work, which is further elucidated below, demonstrates complete consistency.
+Depending on the atom under consideration, the electronic properties are calculated using either the MCDF method, which is the most sophisticated model to date, but is limited to light atoms with a few electronic orbitals, or the KLI model, which provides a realistic description for all atoms.
+A specific version of the BetaShape code has been developed to use wave functions, binding energies and electronic configuration from MCDF and KLI models.
 The approximate correction of the hole effect has been removed and this effect is exactly taken into account by determining the wave functions for an electronic configuration with a vacancy due to capture.